 - Roman Paris (Lutetia)

-A lesson: different as we all are in life, we are remarkably identical in death.
+A lesson: different as we are in life, we are remarkably identical in death.
 Skulls tend to all look the same.
 So do other bones.
 One can say, These were babies once.
 Then laughing children.
 They grew up, learned about life, and lived long enough to produce more babies and get work done.
 And what they’ve left is no different than what everybody else leaves.

 What makes us animals is that we eat other living things.
 (We need their carbon.)
 We live on things that lived.
 And we build with them too.
 Death supplies us.
 In turn, we supply as well.
-And all our turns will come.